 So, who is visiting Glasgow?

 From all over the world!
-Honestly, the United States are the leading source of tourism in Scotland, especially in Glasgow.
+Honestly, the United States are Scotland’s leading tourism source, especially in Glasgow.
 Other countries include Germany, France, Australia, and Canada.

 How do people spend their vacation in Glasgow?

 Tourists also like to head to the Riverside Museum, one of the best places to explore.
-It traces the city’s past, from its days as a small fishing village to its present-day status as a major metropolis.
-Visitors can see how Glasgow has changed over the years and how its people have adapted their lifestyles.
-The museum also houses a large collection of artefacts from Glasgow’s history, including Glasgow Cathedral and Glasgow University.
+It traces the city’s past, from its days as a small fishing village to its status as a major metropolis.
+Visitors can see how Glasgow has changed and how its people have adapted their lifestyles.
+The museum also houses an extensive collection of artefacts from Glasgow’s history, including Glasgow Cathedral and Glasgow University.
 With so much to see and do, it’s no wonder that the Riverside Museum is one of Glasgow’s most popular tourist attractions.

 Free Activities in Glasgow

-In Glasgow, there are many free activities at your fingertips.
-For starters, Glasgow is home to over 90 parks and gardens, including Glasgow Green, which is perfect for a picnic or a game of frisbee.
-Most of these places will offer you free access.
+Glasgow offers many free activities.
+For starters, Glasgow is home to over 90 parks and gardens, including Glasgow Green, perfect for a picnic or a game of frisbee.
+Most of these places offer free access.

 So, whether you’re looking for a stroll or an educational afternoon, come to Glasgow, and you will be surprised!